beego/beego/server/web/session/README.md

 When you develop a web app, maybe you want to write own provider because you must meet the requirements.

 Writing a provider is easy.
-You only need to define two struct types (Session and Provider), which satisfy the interface definition.
+You only need to define two struct types (Store and Provider), which satisfy the interface definition.
 Maybe you will find the **memory** provider is a good example.

 	// Store contains all data for one session process with specific id.